Learning What’s in a Name with Graphical Models

 Representing Named Entities

-Representation: rather than labeling each node using the name of the variable it represents (X₁, Y₁) as we have until this point, we'll instead display the value of that variable (“O”, “Great”).
+Rather than labeling each node using the name of the variable it represents (X₁, Y₁) as we have until this point, we'll instead display the value of that variable (“O”, “Great”).
 This helps make the graphs easier to read.

 Training